Contact us

 Cracking: Over time, driveways can develop cracks due to weather conditions or poor installation, potentially causing water damage and further deterioration.

 Staining: Oil, grease, and other substances can stain driveways, especially on porous materials like concrete or block paving, making them look worn.
+Pressure washing driveway sometimes can help.

 Uneven Surface: Settling or shifting ground can cause driveways to become uneven, leading to water pooling and a bumpy ride for vehicles.